Travel advice for Cambodia

 This has led to periodic military skirmishes, resulting in the occasional temporary closure of the site to visitors.
 The most recent flare-up was in 2013, after which the International Court of Justice ruled that the area on the east and west of the temple belongs to Cambodia.
 Thailand was ordered to withdraw all military personal, but provisions were made to allow easier access to the area from across the border – a compromise which appears, for the time being, to have greatly eased tensions.
 The temple is open for visitors once more, though it pays to check the current situation.

-A visa is required for most travellers planning to visit Cambodia.
-ASEAN nationals can enter Cambodia without a visa for up to 30 days, but travellers from many other countries, including the US, UK, EU and Australia, need to obtain a visa.
+A visa is required for most travelers planning to visit Cambodia.
+ASEAN nationals can enter Cambodia without a visa for up to 30 days, but travelers from many other countries, including the US, UK, EU and Australia, need to obtain a visa.

 A tourist visa is valid for single entry and allows you to stay in the country for 30 days, which can be extended for a further 30 days through local immigration offices.